DD2480-Group10/javaparser/report.md

 - The language uses exceptions, but they are not used in most of the methods, as such it does not seem to affect the Cyclomatic Complexity for most of the chosen methods.
 In one method where there are exceptions, removing them does not seem to affect the cyclomatic complexity measurement in lizard either.

 5. Is the documentation clear w.r.t. all the possible outcomes?

-- *cleanLines* Has little to no documentation, but the method name, and header is telling.

-- *toBinaryOperator* Has no documentation, but the methods goal is fairly simple.

-- *findNodeListName* Has no documentation (but method name reveals the purpose)
-- *findIndexOfCorrespondingNodeTextElement* Has no documentation (but method name reveals the purpose)
-- *binaryToOperator* Lacks extensive documentation regarding the outcomes
-- *cleanLines* Lacks extensive documentation regarding the outcomes.
-- *matching* Has no documentation, but is pretty understandable anyways.
-- *calculate* The comment explains only what the expected input and outputs are.
-- *cleanTheLinesOfLeftOverSpace* Has some sort of documentation of the possible outcomes.
-- *prettyPrintingTextNode* Has almost no documentation at all.
-- *toToken*: Has no no documentation at all.
-- *isAssignableMatchTypeParametersMatchingQName*: Has no ducomentation except internal method comments that explain little.
+- None of the methods we looked at had clear documentation about the different possible outcomes induced by different branches taken.
+Most of them had little to no documentation at all.

 ## Refactoring

-Plan for refactoring complex code:
+### Plan for refactoring complex code:

-### findNodeListName
+#### findNodeListName
-- *Refactoring plan*:
  This method has a section were after a if-statement it set:
   String name = m.getName();
   if (name.startsWith("get")) {
   name = name.substring("get".length());